Death and state funeral of Hugo Chávez: Tomb

 Echoing strong national sentiment the Government elevated a proposal to the National Assembly (Parliament) for a statute amendment that would allow placing the late president's body near that of Simón Bolívar (the Liberator and father of the country) in the National Pantheon of Venezuela, a secular building housing the remains and/or cenotaphs to independence war heroes and former presidents.
 The statute (still unamended) requires that a number of years pass before any such moves.
 Chávez's remains were placed instead at a mausoleum (built in 99 days) at the now Revolution Museum (formerly Army Museum) at the Mountain Barracks (former site of the Military Academy in La Planicie Barracks).
-The mausoleum to Hugo Chávez consists of a granite sarcophagus atop a flat architectural composition of four leaves entitled Flower of the Four Elements by modernist architect 'Fruto' (Jose Fructoso) Vivas (1928–) (national Architecture Price and designer of the Venezuelan Pavilion at Hanover in 2000) and has a permanent ceremonial 4-man honour guard provided by the Presidential Honor Guard Brigade, which is changed every hour.
+The mausoleum to Hugo Chávez consists of a granite sarcophagus atop a flat architectural composition of four leaves entitled Flower of the Four Elements by modernist architect 'Fruto' (Jose Fructoso) Vivas, a national Architecture Price and designer of the Venezuelan Pavilion at Hanover in 2000) and has a permanent ceremonial four-man honor guard provided by the Presidential Honor Guard Brigade, which is changed every hour.
 A 19th century cannon is fired every afternoon from the Fort marking the time of his death by a National Militia gun crew.
 Both ceremonies are open to the public.
+After the US operation to capture Nicolás Maduro on 3 January 2026, Colombian president Gustavo Petro claimed the mausoleum had been bombed, but the Hugo Chávez Foundation denied this on Instagram, while later reports confirmed the mausoleum was destroyed.